IRIS Kharg: Construction and commissioning

 Iran ordered the ship from the English shipyard Swan Hunter in October 1974 in a contract worth £40 million (equivalent to $54 million).

 Kharg was laid down on 27 January 1976, launched on 3 February 1977 by Gholam Reza Pahlavi and named by Manijeh Pahlavi, a member of the royal family.
 R. J. Daniel, a Royal Corps of Naval Constructors officer, wrote in his memoirs that the ceremonial ship launching was attended by the wife of the Shah's brother, and a cleric wearing a black turban blessed the battle honors but got the name of the ship wrong in his first attempt.
-It ran some trials in November 1978, but delays in fitting-out postponed its commissioning by the Imperial Iranian Navy and shortly afterwards the Iranian Revolution took place.
+It ran some trials in November 1978, but delays in fitting-out postponed its commissioning by the Imperial Iranian Navy and shortly afterward the Iranian Revolution took place.
 In August 1979, it was reported that the Interim Government of Iran intended to cancel the contract, and as a result Swan Hunter was looking for a new purchaser.

 It was painted in battleship grey and between September 1979 and February 1980, the Kharg undertook sea trials in secrecy.
 Though it was delivered to the Iranian government on 25 April 1980, the British government refused to issue an export license for the ship.
 This resulted in Kharg's some 200 crew members being unable to leave the United Kingdom.
 Swan Hunter declared that it was uninvolved in any political implications and considered building Kharg a "straightforward commercial contract".
 The Guardian noted similarities between the complications over the delivery of the Kharg and the seizure of the battleship Reşad V, which was ordered by the Ottoman Navy from Vickers before the First World War; upon the outbreak of war, the British government seized the battleship and incorporated it into the Royal Navy.

 The Iranian government initiated negotiations to secure the export license, with the British government informing the Iranians that as long as the Iranian government refused to release their American hostages, Kharg would not be issued with an export license.
-However, after the hostages were returned to the United States, the export license remained unissued and in August 1981 the Foreign Office declared that the ship would not be issued an export license for the foreseeable future, citing the detention of a British national in Iran, Andrew Pyke, as the reason.
+After the hostages were returned to the United States, the export license remained unissued and in August 1981 the Foreign Office declared that the ship would not be issued an export license for the foreseeable future, citing the detention of a British national in Iran, Andrew Pyke, as the reason.
 Pyke was released in February 1982 and in July the Iranian government sent three high-ranking officers to inspect the Kharg.
 On 10 July 1984, Kharg arrived at Tyne Shiprepairers for overhaul and it started sea trials on 4 September.
 Kharg left the dock for Iran on 5 October 1984, after the British government approved its export without any armaments on the grounds that it was "not suitable for use in the war against Iraq".